 Daniel works alongside his wife, Eason Armstrong Keeney, and his “in laws,” L. Lamar Armstrong, Jr., Marcia H. Armstrong, and L. Lamar Armstrong, III at The Armstrong Law Firm to serve people in North Carolina that need help with a legal problem.
 Daniel is an active member of the North Carolina Advocates for Justice and the North Carolina Bar Association.L.
 Lamar

-L. Lamar Armstrong, III, son of L. Lamar Armstrong, Jr. and Marcia H. Armstrong, joined The Armstrong Law Firm in June 2013.
-Prior to joining Armstrong Law, Lamar focused his career on representing insurance companies.
-Now, as an Eastern North Carolina litigation attorney, Lamar (also known around the office as “Lamar 3”) puts the saying “know thy enemy” to good use.
+L. Lamar Armstrong, III, son of L. Lamar Armstrong, Jr. and Marcia H. Armstrong, joined The Armstrong Law Firm (ALF) in June 2013.
+Prior to joining ALF, Lamar focused his career on representing insurance companies.
+Now, as an Eastern North Carolina litigation attorney, Lamar (also known around the office as “Lamar 3” or “L3”) puts the saying “know thy enemy” to good use.
 Having represented insurance companies, Lamar knows how they evaluate and pay claims.
-This knowledge can be very useful in handling your injury claim and obtaining a fair settlement from the insurance company.
+This knowledge can be very useful in handling your claim and obtaining a fair settlement from the insurance company.

 Lamar focuses on business disputes and the lawsuits necessary to resolve them.
 Prior to law school, Lamar graduated from of one of the highest ranked business schools in the country.
 His education helps Lamar deal effectively with business structures, finance, operation, management, and other concepts.
 With Lamar, you get a skilled litigator with credentials of a business executive.

 Lamar also regularly handles appeals.
 Lamar is particularly skilled in the areas of legal research, writing, and oral argument.
 Lamar employs these skills to best position clients’ appeals for success.